Orange Revolution: Outside Ukraine

 In Russian nationalist circles the Orange Revolution has been linked with fascism because, albeit marginally, Ukrainian nationalist extreme right-wing groups and Ukrainian Americans (including Viktor Yushchenko's wife, Kateryna Yushchenko, who was born in the United States) were involved in the demonstrations; Russian nationalist groups see both as branches of the same tree of fascism.
-The involvement of Ukrainian Americans lead them to believe the Orange Revolution was steered by the CIA.
+The involvement of Ukrainian Americans led them to believe the Orange Revolution was steered by the CIA.

+In a televised meeting with military bloggers on 13 June 2023 Russian president Vladimir Putin stated that, the winner of the 2004 Ukrainian presidential election, Viktor Yushchenko had come to power with the help of a coup d'etat, which "at least took place in a relatively peaceful way."